AdobeDocs/workfront.en/help/enhanced-analytics/view-enhanced-analytics-charts-duration.md

 * Project treemap
   To learn more about the Project treemap visualization, see [View the Project treemap visualization in Enhanced analytics](../enhanced-analytics/project-treemap-overview.md).

-In `Enhanced analytics`, the duration of a project is calculated by the following formulas:
+In Enhanced analytics, the duration of a project is calculated by the following formulas:

 <ul>
  <li> <p>Planned Timeframe: <code>Planned Completion Date of the project - Start Date of the project</code></p> </li>
  <li> <p>Days Worked: <code>Planned Duration for tasks completed in the selected date range / Typical hours per work day</code></p> <note type="note">
    8 hours is the default number for
    <b>Typical hours per work day</b>.
-An
-   <span>Adobe Workfront administrator</span> can update the
+An Adobe Workfront administrator can update the
    <b>Typical hours per work day</b> setting under
    <b>Setup</b> >
    <b>Project Preferences</b> >